 We look at a lot of data to determine where best to place our efforts.
-AS we consult with our Traffic and Safety engineers, they tell us there is just not enough data to establish trends to study, so we look at our Numetrics data and UHP crash reporting for information and ask questions like those listed below to help us to determine appropriate actions.
+As we consult with our Traffic & Safety engineers, they tell us there is just enough in the data to establish trends to study, so we rely on our Numetrics crash data and UHP crash reporting for information and continue to ask questions like those listed below to help us determine appropriate utilization of our resources.

 - Does OOS play into crash causation?
-More so in the no injury or minor injury categories, not so much in the serious to the fatal crash range.
-CMV's at fault for crashes has come down from about 50% of the time to about 30%.
-We still have work to do with CMV operators and those driving around them.
-Enforcement and education and outreach are key in these efforts. - Was it speed?
+More so in the no injury or minor injury categories, but not so much in the serious to fatal crash range.
+CMVs at fault for crashes has come down from around half of all crashes, to 34% in CY 2022, and is currently trending at 18% in CY 2023.
+We still have work to do with CMV drivers, and especially with the motoring public.
+Enforcement and outreach are keys to this effort and we are committed to continue to educate the public on hazards associated with driving around CMVs. - Was it speed?
 It is difficult to definitively determine CMV driver behavior causation.
-Speed could be just that, or is it that they failed to apply their brakes quickly enough?
-Or maybe because they were distracted or drowsy and didn't see what was happening ahead of them soon enough to act appropriately.
-Were they speeding and then too late tried to avoid the crash and moved out of their lane and hit another vehicle or were they distracted or drowsy?
-We try to make the best sense we can with the data available. - What is causing our single vehicle crashes?
+Speed could be just that, or is it that they failed to apply the brakes quickly enough?
+Or maybe because they were distracted or drowsy, they didn't see what was happening ahead of them soon enough to act appropriately.
+Was the driver speeding and then tried too late to avoid the crash and moved out of their lane and hit another vehicle or were they distracted or drowsy?
+Or was the driver going the speed limit, which in Utah are some of the highest in the nation, and was simply going faster than his skills and/or equipment were comfortable with?
+We continue to attempt to make the best sense we can with the available data.

+What is causing our single vehicle crashes?
 Was the CMV driver speeding?
 Driving too fast for conditions?
 Drowsy or asleep?
-Or just distracted?
-If the the driver is unable or unwilling to tell us, we have to look deeper for answers to these questions to better define our actions in preventing these crashes.
+Distracted?
+Not adequately trained to drive in Utah's mountainous terrain?
+Led astray by GPS?
+If the driver is unwilling to tell us, we have to continue to look deeper for these answers to better define our strategy to address preventing these crashes.

-These are some of the frustrations we have - that we can't find all the answers to the questions we have.
-We continue to look for the best ways to address these issues and reduce our fatal crashes in Utah.
+These are some of the frustrations we have, that we can't find adequate answers to these questions.
+We continue to strive for the best ways to address these problems and reduce our fatal crashes in Utah.